microsoft/SmartDump/README.md

     -mn    Option to captue a mini dump.
 Default setting is to capture full memory dumps.

-    -v     Enable verbose output to list managed callstacks and function entry addresses can be utilized to set breakpoints with -a option.
+    -v     Enable verbose output to list managed callstacks and function entry addresses that can be utilized to set breakpoints with -a option.

     -a     Dump with address of breakpoint.